Open-Cascade-SAS/OCCT/dox/user_guides/xde/xde.md

  @figure{/user_guides/xde/images/xde_image006.png,"Colors and Layers",240}

+@subsection occt_xde_1_7 Geometric Dimensions & Tolerances (GD&T)

+GD&T are a type of Product and Manufacturing Information (PMI) that can be either computed automatically by a CAD system, or entered manually by the user.
+For detailed information use <a href="https://www.cax-if.org/documents/rec_pracs_pmi_v40.pdf">CAx-IF Recommended Practices for the Representation and Presentation of Product Manufacturing Information (PMI) (AP242)</a>

+XDE can read and write GD&T data of the following types:
+* dimensions, such as distance, length, radius and so on;
+* geometric tolerances;
+* datums, i.e a theoretically exact geometric references, such as point, line or plane, to which toleranced features are related.

+XDE supports two presentations of GD&T data:
+* semantic presentation, i.e. data is stored in a machine-consumable way and includes all information required to understand the specification without the aid of any presentation elements;
+* tessellated presentation, i.e. data is displayed in a human-readable way.

+@subsection occt_xde_1_8 Clipping planes

+XDE supports reading from STEP and storing named planes used for clipping.
+Currently, XDE supports saving of clipping planes in XBF format only.

+XDE provides capabilities for adding, editing and removing clipping planes.

+@subsection occt_xde_1_9 Saved views

+XDE supports reading from STEP views.
+Views allow to save information about camera parameters (position, direction, zoom factor, etc.) and visible shapes, PMIs, used clipping planes and notes.
+Currently, XDE supports saving of clipping planes in XBF format only.

+XDE provides the following view management capabilities:
+  * add/remove views;
+  * set view camera parameters;
+  * set visible shapes, PMIs, used clipping planes and notes.

-@subsection occt_xde_1_7 Custom notes
+@subsection occt_xde_1_10 Custom notes

-Custom notes is a kind of application specific data attached to assembly items, their attributes and sub-shapes.
-Basically, there are simple textual comments, binary data and other application specific data.
-Each note is provided with a timestamp and the user created it.
+Custom notes is a kind of application-specific data attached to assembly items, their attributes and sub-shapes.
+Basically, there are simple textual comments, binary data and other application-specific data.
+Each note is provided with a timestamp and the user who created it.

 Notes API provides the following functionality:
-  * Returns total number of notes and annotated items
+  * Returns the total number of notes and annotated items;
-  * Returns labels for all notes and annotated items
+  * Returns labels for all notes and annotated items;
   * Creates notes:
-    - Comment note from a text string
+    - Comment note from a text string;
-    - Binary data note from a file or byte array
+    - Binary data note from a file or byte array;
-  * Checks if an assembly item is annotated
+  * Checks if an assembly item is annotated;
-  * Finds a label for the annotated item
+  * Finds a label for the annotated item;
-  * Returns all note labels for the annotated item
+  * Returns all note labels for the annotated item;
-  * Add a note to item(s):
+  * Adds a note to item(s):
-    - Assembly item
+    - Assembly item;
-    - Assembly item attribute
+    - Assembly item attribute;
-    - Assembly item subshape index
+    - Assembly item subshape index;
-  * Remove note(s) from an annotated assembly item; orphan note(s) might be deleted optionally (items without linked notes will be deleted automatically)
+  * Removes note(s) from an annotated assembly item; orphan note(s) might be deleted optionally (items without linked notes will be deleted automatically);
-  * Delete note(s) and removes them from annotated items
+  * Deletes note(s) and removes them from annotated items;
-  * Get / delete orphan notes
+  * Gets / deletes orphan notes.

 @section occt_xde_2 Working with XDE